rtheobald/ci.chef.wlp/README.md

 ## wlp_jvm_options

-Adds, sets, and removes JVM options in an installation-wide or instance-specific jvm.options file.
+Adds, removes, and sets JVM options in an installation-wide or instance-specific jvm.options file.

 ### Actions